Used by 10,000+ organizations worldwide

 Start measuring job happiness

-Every improvement program begins with a baseline measurement.
-Setting goals is easy to do during a brainstorming session.
-But to determine how to achieve these goals, you need to know where you're coming from.
-Fortunately, work happiness turns out to be surprisingly easy to measure.
+Every improvement program starts with a baseline measurement.
+It’s easy to set goals during a brainstorming session.
+To figure out how to reach these goals, you need to know your starting point.
+Luckily, measuring work happiness is fairly simple.

 Together with leading scientists, experts in the field, and specialists in research methodology, the Amsterdam-based company TestGroup has developed an instrument with which you can measure the work happiness of all employees quickly and efficiently.
 This instrument, called The Bridge Work Happiness Indicator, can be used both for baseline measurement and for subsequent measurements with which you can examine whether your efforts are bearing fruit.